-This major provides study in both the theoretical and the practical aspects of electrical and electronic engineering that builds on a student's previous knowledge and experience.
-It also provides the student with an ability to critically analyse and evaluate information and solve problems and creates a basis for further study in electrical and electronic engineering.
+This major provides study in both the theoretical and the practical aspects of mechanical engineering that builds on a student's previous knowledge and experience.
+It also provides the student with an ability to critically analyse and evaluate information and solve problems and creates a basis for further study in mechanical engineering.

 On completion students will be able to:

-- evaluate problems and use professional skills and knowledge in the systematic development of electrical and electronic systems;
+- evaluate problems and use professional skills and knowledge in the systematic development of mechanical infrastructure;

-- describe a variety of electrical and electronic engineering techniques and understand the processes through which this knowledge has been developed;
+- describe a variety of mechanical engineering techniques and understand the processes through which this knowledge has been developed;

 - understand the engineering fundamentals needed to generate a solution appropriate to the social, political, international, economic and environmental contexts in which they are applied.

 Program of study

 To qualify for the Major in Mechanical Engineering a student must complete 36

 units with a grade of P or NGP or better in each topic, according to

 the program of study below.